asalamon74/solarwind/README.md

 # solarmiddle

-Automatic symmetric positioning of total solar eclipse corona images.
-The steps of the script is described [here](solarmiddle_tutorial.md).
+The package also contains the solarmiddle script which automatically positiones total solar eclipse corona images.
+The steps of the script are described [here](solarmiddle_tutorial.md).

 ```
-Usage: solarmiddle.sh inputfile outputfile
+Usage: solarmiddle.sh [options] inputfile outputfile

 Options:
   -h, --help                display this help
       --opendisk=radius     radius of the opendisk
       --closedisk=radius    radius of the closedisk
 ```